Niverville station

-Niverville is a former Boston and Albany Railroad station in the hamlet of Niverville, New York.
+Niverville is a former Boston and Albany Railroad station in the town of Schodack, New York, hamlet of Van Hoesen, New York.

-The station itself was built in the 1840s by the Western Railroad of Massachusetts, and became part of the Boston and Albany Railroad in 1870.
-Service to this station ceased in the late 1940s.
+The station itself was built in the 1840s by the Western Railroad of Massachusetts and became part of the Boston and Albany Railroad in 1870.
+Regular service to this station tapered off in the late 1940s, but timetables list scheduled service through 1959.
 The building presently has 3 apartments upstairs and a tavern on the ground floor.
 The station is currently known as the Niverville Pub.